strongbrewio/strongbrewio.github.io/_posts/2019-01-26-generic-way-of-handling-loading-saving-and-validationerrors-in-angular.md

 To handle validation errors we have to check if the HTTP status code is 400, manually map the data etc.

-These codesamples are in this article to prove a point. **It's dirty redundant logic that we have to implement over and over again**
+These code samples are in this article to prove a point. **It's dirty redundant logic that we have to implement over and over again**

 ## Let's clean this up